e40/emacs-mail-client/README.md

 This repo depends on these parts:

  * [nmh](http://www.nongnu.org/nmh/) 1.5 :: this is usually provided by the operating system
+ * [mairix](http://www.rpcurnow.force9.co.uk/mairix/) :: Mairix is used for indexing and searching messages
  * [MH-E](http://mh-e.sourceforge.net/) 8.5 :: the Emacs interface to MH/nmh
  * [mailfilter](https://github.com/franzinc/mailfilter) 2.x :: the mail filter that sits on top of MH/nmh
  * [Allegro Common Lisp](http://www.franz.com) :: because *mailfilter*